LingfengZhu/laztech-intro/README.md

 **Further Question**:

-- How do you prevent the program from interruption when some operation throws exception (Hint: `try-catch ` statement would help you).
+- (Exception Handling) How do you prevent the program from interruption when some operation throws exception (Hint: `try-catch ` statement would help you).
 This is useful when you write a big, overnight program and you don't want the program to stop, but some times things are not going well.
 (Also, how will `try-catch` influence the performance?)
-- How should you know

-Write a Julia program that takes
+- (Profiling) How do you print the time of each HDF5 file being read?
+(Hint: `@time` directory will help you).
+How do you time the entire for loop?
+The entire function?
+What will the output look like? **What tool** can you use to actually see how many times are spend on each line, how many memory is being allocated? **Visualize them!!!**.
+- (Multiple Return Value) Make the function return these information: (1) total opened file numbers, (2) every file's size.
+You should call the function like this: ` filenumbers, filesize = openHDFFiles("path/to/some/directory")`.
+How should you get filesizes and store them?
+(Hint: `push!(array, element)`) How should you write the return statement?
+(Hint: use tuple:`return (filenumbers, filesize_array)`).
+- (Coding Style) There are some general coindg styles ([Google-Java-style](https://google.github.io/styleguide/javaguide.html), [Julia-style guide](https://docs.julialang.org/en/v0.6.2/manual/style-guide/)).
+Just look through them a little bit.
+Don't spend too much time on this because the ultimate goal for us is that **your code should be: readable, easily-understood, easy to change, easy to be called by your member**.
+That's it.

+**Q2 [Simple]**: Use Jupyter notebook